sensu/sensu-docs/content/sensu-go/5.17/reference/secrets-providers.md

 **COMMERCIAL FEATURE**: Access the Env and VaultProvider secrets provider datatypes in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][1].

-Sensu's secrets management eliminates the need to expose secrets (e.g. usernames and passwords) in your Sensu configuration.
+Sensu's secrets management eliminates the need to expose secrets like usernames, passwords, and access keys in your Sensu configuration.
-With Sensu's secrets management, you can obtain secrets from one or more external secrets providers, refer to external secrets, and consume secrets via backend [environment variables][4].
+With Sensu's secrets management, you can obtain secrets from one or more external secrets providers, refer to external secrets, and consume secrets via [backend environment variables][4].

 Only Sensu backends have access to request [secrets][9] from a secrets provider.
 Secrets are only transmitted over a TLS websocket connection.